Noah2610/LD45-WorkingTitle/DESIGN.md

   Makes the player collide with solid walls.
 - `AddGravity1`
   Gives the player the _first_ gravity. (_before_ jetpack)
+- `AddSingleSprite`
+  Gives the player a single sprite.
+- `AddAnimatedSprite`
+  Gives the player its full set of animations (idle, walking, jumping, etc.).

 ## Sequential Features
 1. 4 directional movement, no gravity __DONE__